Milesight-IoT/SensorDecoders/WS_Series/WS50x/README.md

 The payload decoder function is applicable to WS50x.

-For more detailed information, please visit [milsight official website](https://wwww.milesight-iot.com).
+For more detailed information, please visit [milesight official website](https://www.milesight-iot.com).

 ## Payload Definition